harshitaachadha/harshitaachadha.github.io/_pages/about.md

 ---
 permalink: /
-title:
+title: "What I Build & How I Think"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## What I Build & How I Think

 I’m a product-minded manager with a background in computer engineering and applied AI, focused on turning ambiguity into systems that actually ship.